alihussein1779/Farmacy/Readme.md

-# Team 31 project:
+# Team 31 project - Farmacy:

 This repository contains all the files pertaining to the capstone project by  Team 31 in the DS4A DataScience program.
+It is based on data related to food related illnesses affecting minority populations in the South.

 Datafolio: